47degrees/mu-smart-home/README.md

 environment variable `GOOGLE_APPLICATION_CREDENTIALS`.
 It must point to the JSON file that contains your service account key.

-Òn the other side, you can deploy a kubernetes cluster with `mu-smart-home` server running on it running the command `gcloud deployment-manager deployments create mu-example --config cloudbuild.yaml`.
+On the other side, you can deploy a kubernetes cluster with `mu-smart-home` server running on it running the command `gcloud deployment-manager deployments create mu-example --config cloudbuild.yaml`.
 Also, you will deploy a BigQuery table and a pubsub topic.
 You can modify the configuration in the `cloudbuild.yaml` configuration file.
 To do this, you need to grant the role `Security Admin` to the cloudbuild service account.